chase-moskal/renraku/README.md

     the shape outlines your api and auth data for each topic
     - typescript will enforce that the shape matches your topic exactly
     - each topic must be given an `_augment` object with a `getAuth` function.
-      this specifies what auth data will be sent with each request to the topic.
+      this specifies what auth data will be sent with each request to the topic
     - this runtime shape object is vital for generating remotes

 1. **clientside: we generate a remote, and start calling functions from the browser**